Diplomat who helped launch Russia probe speaks out, defends role

 Papadopoulos also told Fox News that Turk was trying to “seduce” him in an effort to “make me slip up and say something that they knew I had no info on.”

 Papadopoulos later pleaded guilty to making false statements as part of Mueller’s investigation and served a short two-week prison sentence last year.
 The false statements were made in January 2017 to FBI agents concerning his contacts with Mifsud.
-Papadopoulos, in his guilty plea, acknowledged that Misfud shared the information that Russia could have “dirt” on the Clinton campaign.
+Papadopoulos, in his guilty plea, acknowledged that Mifsud shared the information that Russia could have “dirt” on the Clinton campaign.

 It has long been suggested – in court documents filed by Mueller’s team, by Democrats on Capitol Hill and in the media – that Mifsud was connected to Russian intelligence, though others insist that he more closely associated with Western governments and their intelligence agencies.